atreyeem99/ORCA-keywords/README.md

 - `PertCan_EThresh 1e-6` Energy threshold for special treatment of degenerate orbital pairs
 - `RespGammaOnDisk true` Whether to store the 3-index densities on disk.
 - `Density` relaxed # required
+- `sePertCanOrbs true`  Whether to use perturbed canonical orbitals for